010 - Food Insecurity

 Activity Three - Food Aid

 We are now going to explore how food aid can lift people out of the clutches of death.
 It is not a simple decision to give food aid though as some areas can become dependent on it.
-Answer the following questions using the YouTube clip and the article in the 'Useful Resources' box.
+Answer the following questions using the YouTube clip and the articles in the 'Useful Resources' box.

 What is food aid?

-Activity Four - Newspaper (Optional Activity)
+Activity Five - Newspaper (Optional Activity)

 Write a newspaper report outlining the issues of hunger from a country of your choice.
 The newspaper will need to include the following points: